 Please contact us to discuss this further if you have any questions.

 Nestled in the lovely village of Hartington, this is an unspoilt and beautiful part of the Peak District National Park.
 It’s popular with walkers & cyclists alike, having a number of pubs, coffee shops & a village store.
 But above all it’s a picture-perfect country English village that you will want to return to.

 Please be aware that there will be other people staying at the venue.

-The first session will be on Friday evening and we will finish our last session around lunchtime on Sunday, with free time on Saturday afternoon.
+The first session will be on Friday evening and we will finish our last session around lunchtime on Sunday, with some free time on Saturday afternoon.

 These might be adjusted slightly and will be confirmed closer to the date.
 There will be time in between sessions to absorb and take in what we are learning and experiencing.